 Don't Apply Unless Really Necessary

-Before planning to buy a vehicle during your bankruptcy, be sure that you truly need the car or truck.
+Before planning to buy a vehicle during your bankruptcy, be sure that you truly need the vehicle.
 If you honestly need a vehicle to commute back and forth to work or basic transportation for your family, you can proceed with attempting to purchase a vehicle during your bankruptcy.
-However, you should be aware that the judge or trustee appointed to your bankruptcy case will probably scrutinize the purchase and may choose to throw out the purchase or disallow it.
+However you should be aware that the judge or trustee appointed to your bankruptcy case will probably scrutinize the purchase and may choose to throw out the purchase.

 Select the Right Time